Blur (Blur album): Artwork and packaging

 The artwork for Blur, as well the album's associated singles, was designed by design company Yacht Associates, which consists of Chris Thomson and Richard Bull.
 The pair had also been involved in the design process for Blur's previous album covers as part of Stylorouge.
 The cover art depicts a patient being rushed into an emergency ward.
-Searching for an image that conveyed "both optimism and scariness", Yacht Associates chose the stock photo from Tony Stone Images, describing it as "an anaesthetic dream".
+Searching for an image that conveyed "both optimism and scariness", Yacht Associates chose the stock photo (by photographer Scott Goldsmith) from Tony Stone Images, describing it as "an anaesthetic dream".
 In 1001 Albums You Must Hear Before You Die, reviewer Mark Bennett speculates that the cover art represented the band's critical status prior to the album.

 The back cover and inside sleeve by Paul Postle depict sulphur fields in Iceland, where much of the album was recorded.
 Postle also took photos of the band rehearsing for the gatefold.
 Blur is also the group's first album not to have lyrics printed in the liner notes, instead having a composite photo of the band in the studio spread out over three panels.
 When questioned on this decision, Albarn revealed they "didn't wanna have to go through explaining what the lyrics are about because they're quite odd to explain," although he stated that "'Death of a Party' and 'Strange News From Another Star' are [both] pretty clear."

 Release and promotion

 The music press predicted that the lo-fi sonic experimentation would alienate Blur's fanbase.
-These fears were also shared by James who revealed that the front rows of the gigs that the band were performing at during the Britpop years were primarily attracting 15-year-old girls and that he thought the change in style was a "fucking big balls move".
-Andy Ross, who was running Food Records at the time, admitted that when he first heard it he was "taken aback.
+These fears were also shared by James, who revealed that the front rows of the gigs that the band were performing at during the Britpop years were primarily attracting 15-year-old girls, and that he thought the change in style was a "fucking big balls move".
+Andy Ross, who was running Food Records at the time, admitted that when he first heard the album, he was "taken aback.
 We'd won Brits, we'd won two consecutive Q magazine Albums of the Year and my initial reaction was it's awkward and difficult.
 My immediate reaction was will you sell as many records?
 Where's my royalties?
 Everyone's first reaction to it was that it was a departure: that's clear from the artwork onwards."
 Albarn dismissed EMI's concerns, calling them "The usual thing—'It's got no singles on it'.
 Meanwhile, they're giving Radiohead the full marketing works.
 That hurt for a while because we've done so well for them.
 We were trying to be really brave.
 But it was all made up pretty quickly."
-Parlophone MD Tony Wadsworth was enthusiastic however as Coxon recalls, "We played him "Song 2" as a bit of a test of whether he was on our wavelength.
+Parlophone MD Tony Wadsworth was enthusiastic, however, as Coxon recalls: "We played him 'Song 2' as a bit of a test of whether he was on our wavelength.
 We told him this was the second single.
 Course, we had no idea that it would be.
 He sat there, grinning—'Definitely!
 Definitely a single!'"